-- \ Identify current standards for safety and infection control as established by OSHA, CDC, and other agencies. - \ Compare and contrast the links of the chain of infection and their role in disease process. - \ Describe the correct patient-transfer methods utilizing proper body mechanics. - \ Understand and demonstrate how to measure vital signs. - \ Demonstrate an understanding of universal precautions. - \ Identify responsibilities in various medical situations, i.e. emergencies, dressings and drains, latex allergies. - \ Demonstrate basic sterile technique by performing open gloving technique, establishing and maintaining a sterile field as well as introducing items on the sterile field. - \ Differentiate between "confidential information" and "confidentiality". - \ Distinguish between ethical situations and ethical problems. - \ Define and implement patient confidentiality. - \ Explain main ideas of the basic concepts an entry level CVT will acquire, i.e. basic knowledge of EKG, basic knowledge of radiation, catheterization lab etiquette, CVT job roles, sheath insertion. - \ Review Cardiovascular Credentialing International (CCI) Code of Ethics.
-(3 C: 3 lect/pres, 0 lab, 0 other)
+- Identify current safety and infection control standards established by OSHA, CDC, and other agencies. - Compare and contrast the links of the chain of infection and their role in the disease process. - Describe the correct patient-transfer methods utilizing proper body mechanics. - Demonstrate how to measure vital signs. - Demonstrate an understanding of universal precautions. - Identify responsibilities in various medical situations, i.e., emergencies, dressings and drains, latex allergies. - Demonstrate basic sterile technique by performing open gloving technique, establishing, and maintaining a sterile field as well as introducing items on the sterile field. - Differentiate between "confidential information" and "confidentiality". - Distinguish between ethical situations and ethical problems. - Define patient confidentiality. - Explain the main ideas of the basic concepts an entry-level CVT will acquire, i.e., basic knowledge of EKG, basic knowledge of radiation, catheterization lab etiquette, CVT job roles, and sheath insertion.